This classic Egg Drop Soup recipe is quick and easy to make in just 15 minutes and always tastes so cozy and comforting.

 Slowly stir in the eggs: Once your stock has come to a simmer, use a whisk or a fork to begin stirring the stock round and round to create a slow “whirlpool”.
 Then gradually drizzle in the eggs as you continue to stir the stock, and they will turn into those magical little ribbons.
 Remove pan from heat.

 Add remaining ingredients.
-Stir in the sesame oil, green onions and corn (if using) until combined.
+Stir in the sesame oil and green onions until combined.
 Taste and season with salt and pepper as needed.

 Serve warm.
 Garnished with extra green onions, if you’d like.

 fine sea salt and freshly-cracked black pepper, to taste

 Make the broth.
 Whisk together stock (chilled or room-temperature), cornstarch, ginger, garlic powder and white pepper in a medium sauce pan until smooth.
 Heat over high heat until the stock comes to a simmer, stirring occasionally.

 Whisk the eggs.
 Meanwhile, whisk together the eggs and egg whites in a small measuring cup or bowl.
 (I find the measuring cup easier for pouring.)

 Stir in the egg ribbons.
 Once the broth reaches a simmer, use a whisk or two chopsticks to stir the broth in a circular motion, creating a whirlpool.
 Then slowly pour the whisked eggs in a very thin stream into the soup as you continue stirring, in order to create egg ribbons.

 Season.
 Remove pan from heat.
 Stir in the sesame oil until combined.
 Season with salt and additional white pepper to taste, also adding a dash or two of extra sesame oil if needed.
 (Saltiness will depend on your brand of chicken stock, but I generally find this soup needs an extra ½ to 1 teaspoon of fine sea salt.)